Donating

 Some advise to take at heart

 Do not hand out money, clothes, ball points, sweets or whatever to children.
-No Matter how cute and poor they might be, it encourages begging and a distorted view of tourists.
+No matter how cute and poor they might be, it encourages begging and a distorted view of tourists.
 Instead show genuine interest and play and talk with these kids.

 If you want to bring goods, your lodge owner is a good source of advice.
 They know how to distribute it best.
 We personally think it is better if you leave it up to them instead of playing Santa Claus and donating in person.
 Same applies for leaving stuff behind in your room.
 Better to give it to the lodge owner, than leave it for the maid to find, which might cause friction among the staff.